Articles

 • URL structure– You should decide how URLs are organised for different language versions.
 One can choose between one URL for each language version, like /en for English, /fr for French or can make use of a subdomain.

-• Content management– Always make sure all your website content is available in different languages; you can use automated content translation tools like Google Translate API or manually translate it.
+• Content management– Ensure that all website content is accessible in multiple languages by using automated content translation tools from Google Translate API and manual translation.

 • Metatags and SEO– Optimise metatags for each language version to improve your website’s visibility.